-Resisting Arrest is codified in New York Penal Code Section 205.30.
+Resisting arrest is codified in New York State Penal Law Section 205.30.
 It is a class A misdemeanor punishable by up to one year in jail.
-As per statute, a person is guilty of Resisting Arrest when he “intentionally prevents or attempts to prevent a police officer or peace officer from effecting an authorized arrest of himself or another person.”
+As per statute, a person is guilty of resisting arrest when he “intentionally prevents or attempts to prevent a police officer or peace officer from effecting an authorized arrest of himself or another person.”

-An experienced Manhattan criminal defense lawyer is an important asset for anyone accused of “Resisting Arrest.”
-Call 212-349-2200 for a free consultation.
+An experienced criminal defense lawyer is an important asset for anyone accused of “resisting arrest.”
+Call 917-336-0284 for a free consultation.

 Resisting Arrest Covers A Lot Of Ground